 Hands down, the biggest mistake I see in applicants is thinking that they can just log on and ace it, either because they’re overqualified to teach online or believe the job is a piece of cake.
 Make no mistake about it, this company is worth more than a billion dollars as of August 2017.
 They’ve been ranked by Forbes as one of the top remote work opportunities in the world.
 They take their job seriously, and are looking for applicants who will do the same.

-Think about it.
-If you had parents paying you to provide teachers and value-packed classes in 25 minute segments, you would need staff that is reliable, highly skilled and able to handle a wide range of ages.
-You are almost at a disadvantage coming in with a lot of experience because you’re likely set in your ways, and less willing to adapt to the standards of the program.
+Think about it — if you had parents paying you to provide teachers and value-packed classes in 25-minute segments, you would need staff that is reliable, highly skilled and able to handle a wide range of ages.
+VIPKids has a set way of teaching, and the more you’re willing to adopt their methods, the better you’ll do and the quicker you’ll get hired.